-George F. Allen.
 Mr. Allen has served as a director since our initial public offering.
-Mr. Allen currently serves as the President of George Allen Strategies, a consulting firm founded by Mr. Allen, as well as on the board of directors of several technology companies, including Lee Technologies, nanoRisk Assessment and Material Intellect, Inc. He is also presently the Reagan Ranch Presidential Scholar for the Young America's Foundation.
+Mr. Allen currently serves as the President of George Allen Strategies, a consulting firm founded by Mr. Allen, and has served on the board of directors of several technology companies, including Lee Technologies, nanoRisk Assessment and Material Intellect, Inc. He is also presently the Reagan Ranch Presidential Scholar for the Young America's Foundation and serves on the Reagan Ranch Board of Governors and Appalachian School of Law Board of Trustees.
 Mr. Allen has served the Commonwealth of Virginia in the House of Delegates, U.S. House of Representatives, as Governor of Virginia and in the U.S. Senate.
 Mr. Allen also served as the Chairman of the National Republican Senatorial Committee for the 2004 election cycle.
 Mr. Allen holds an undergraduate degree and a law degree from the University of Virginia.

-Based on his demonstrated leadership abilities and his experience in government representing a state in which we do a significant amount of business, we have determined that Mr. Allen should serve as a director.
+Based on his demonstrated leadership abilities and his experience in government elected office, we have determined that Mr. Allen should serve as a director.

-James A. Carroll.
+James A. Carroll

 Mr. Carroll has served as a director since our initial public offering.
-Mr. Carroll is the President and Chief Executive Officer of Crestline Hotels & Resorts, LLC, a leading hospitality management company that manages 117 hotel properties throughout 28 states and the District of Columbia.
+Mr. Carroll is the President and Chief Executive Officer of Crestline Hotels & Resorts, LLC, a leading hospitality management company that manages 125 hotel properties throughout 28 states and the District of Columbia.
 Mr. Carroll originally joined Barceló Crestline Corporation in 2004 as Senior Vice President and Treasurer.
 He was named Chief Financial Officer in 2006 and promoted to President and Chief Executive Officer of Crestline Hotels & Resorts, LLC, in 2010.
 Prior to joining Crestline, Mr. Carroll held several operations and financial management positions at Dell, Inc. Mr. Carroll served as a Naval Aviator and Lieutenant in the United States Navy.
 Mr. Carroll holds an M.B.A. from the Harvard Business School and is a graduate of the U.S. Naval Academy.
-He also serves as Chairman of the Board for the non-profit organization ServiceSource, Inc., and serves on the Board of Directors for the American Hotel & Lodging Association (AHLA).
+He also serves on the board for the non-profit organization ServiceSource, Inc., and serves on the Board of Directors for the American Hotel & Lodging Association (AHLA).